What UROP is about, and where it is offered

 - Can I get paid as a RA under UROP?

-UROP is a 4mcs module and DOES NOT include research assistant appointment.
+UROP is a 4units course and DOES NOT include research assistant appointment.

 - Can RA (Research Assistant) based projects spearheaded by Profs be claimed by as a UROP?

-RA based projects are different from a UROP project as UROP is read as a module and does not include paid appointment.
+RA based projects are different from a UROP project as UROP is read as a course and does not include paid appointment.
 Hence it cannot be claimed as a UROP.

 - Can a non-FASS student do a FASS offered UROP?